-After 12km I began feeling some unpleasant sensations in my right knee, and it always causes me to slow down, being afraid of injuries.
+After 12 kilometers I begin feeling some unpleasant sensations in my right knee, and that always causes me to slow down, being afraid of additional injury.

-This slow down resulted in finishing the 15km in 95 minutes, pace of 6:20.
+This slowing down results in my finishing the first 15 kilometers in 95 minutes, at a pace of 6:20/km.

-The last 6km weren’t fast too and I finished the race in two hours and 16 minutes.
+The last 6 kilometers aren't fast either and I finish the race in two hours and 16 minutes.

-Actually, very similar to the other two half marathons.
+Actually, very similar to my other two half marathons.

 The table below summarizes the key parameters in the three runs: